-The MFAD: Lens-Based Media program is an HBO Masters that situates itself firmly in practice-based research, critical reflection and the professional field of lens-based media: film, photography and animation.
-The program is very small in scale and is research oriented.
+The MAFAD:XPUB programme is an HBO Masters that situates itself firmly in practice-based research, critical reflection and the professional field of media design and publishing.

+The programme is very small in scale and is research oriented.
 It is designed to develop graduates whose practice can move fluently between specialised skills and an overall understanding of their field.

 The core of the course is the Self-Directed Research that you undertake throughout the period of your master's studies.
-It is through this work that you fully develop your own individual voice as a researcher, designer and artist, and take responsibility for the individual development of your own lens-based practice.
-We support this development through a variety of methods: individual tutorials; toolbox sessions; reading, writing and research methodology seminars; and Thematic Seminars focused on specific topics (Note: these methods are explained in a later section of this document).
+It is through this work that you fully develop your own individual voice as a researcher, designer and artist, and take responsibility for the individual development of your own practice.
+We support this development through a variety of methods: individual tutorials; prototyping classes; reading, writing and research methodology seminars; and special issues publishing projects focussed on specific topics (Note: these methods are explained in a later section of this document).

-Shaping and developing the core of your research as a master level student is your individual responsibility: through your Self-Directed Practice Based Research trajectory.
+Shaping and developing the core of your research as a master level student is your individual responsibility: through your Self-Directed Research trajectory.

-In pursuing this research by creating lens-based projects - studio-based work - independently from or connected to the Thematic seminars you will be encouraged to critically investigate what your chosen lens-based medium and technologies are, how they are configured, and how they impact society.
+In pursuing this research by creating projects and studio-based work independently from or connected to the special issues publishing projects, you will be encouraged to critically investigate what your chosen media and technologies are, how they are configured, and how they impact society.

 Issues of access, technological infrastructures, economy and education, create the terms on which media are experienced: part of your studies is to situate technologies within these frameworks.
-Therefore, the course combines studio-based creative research, writing and theoretical reflection, and technological learning.
+Therefore, the course combines design and publishing practice, writing and theoretical reflection, and technological learning.
 To work effectively and to create a design practice that is inventive, ethical and relevant in such a rapidly changing environment requires a practice founded on a thorough understanding of where your own chosen emphasis - political, formal, and procedural - within the medium is positioned both historically and in the current media landscape.